r58Playz/MonoMod/README.md

 ----

 ## WASM
-A `liba.c` NativeFileReference needs to be added, this will soon be built in CI and copied into this repo
+Add a NativeFileReference to `liba.o` and use the patched runtime at [my FNA-WASM-Build fork](https://github.com/r58Playz/FNA-WASM-Build)

 ## Introduction
 MonoMod is a modding "basework" (base tools + framework).